EKuki/Mini-R-course/content/courses/example/_index.md

 ## Structure of the course

 * **1.Basics**
- Intro to workshop, R and R studio environment.Objects, data types.
+ Intro to workshop, R and R studio environment.
+Objects, data types.
 * **2.dplyr**
  Working directory.
 Load data from csv.
 What is a network?
  Packages and libraries: Tidyverse and dplyr.
 Verbes: select, filter, “pipes”, mutate, * * arrange , split-and-apply, wide and long data.